danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Different real-time guarantees are required for different use cases.
 Low frequency sensing needs only soft real-time support and can handle less timing accuracy so long as the timers support long timescales.
-High-frequency sensing and control applications need hard real-time guarantees and sub-millisecond timing accuracy.
+Sensing and control applications which do not require hard real-time guarantees are also supported.

-RIOT should deliver soft real-time performance by default, to cover the widest range of use cases.
-Programs with hard deadlines should be achievable with more expertise.
+RIOT should deliver soft real-time guarantees which address the use cases given in section 2.
 It should provide timers which can competently handle the timescales of any application.

 ## Interoperability